vacp2p/roadmap/content/acz/ift/libp2p-mix-poc.md

 This effort could potentially spawn an incubation project.
 This effort would act as a basis for the Validator Privacy Network incubation project.

-* report comparing various approaches to realizing a gossipsub anonymization layer for IFT projects
-    - this might entail identifying the need for in-project components (see description)
-    - has to provide arguments why the proposed approach is expected to provide sufficient anonymity guarantees
+By utilizing the de-mls-poc commitment, we will reinforce the Conduit of Expertise narrative by:
-* document describing benefits for each of Waku, Status, Codex, and Nimbus
+* Create a document describing the benefits of mixnet protocol for each of Waku, Status, Codex, and Nimbus
-* Paper on arxiv.com
-    - including security/privacy analysis
-    - should offer improvements over Tor push.
-    - spam protection (integrate RLN)
-    - the proposed solution MUST be practically applicable, efficient, and relevant (product-market fit)
-* draft specification of the base functionality (a usable subset of the functionality)
-* PoC implementation of the base functionality
+* Implement a PoC shows the base functionality

+We will also strengthen the Premier Research Destination narrative by:
+* Create a proposal for the Ethereum Foundation (EF) to apply for EF grants to promote the mixnet PoC and gain support from the Ethereum ecosystem.
+* Publish a paper on arxiv.com that includes security/privacy analysis with applicability and revelance(product-market fit), offering improvements over Tor push.

 - [x] https://github.com/vacp2p/rfc-index/pull/97/